 Easily transform frozen corn into the most delicious side dish in twenty minutes.
 Stovetop Cream Cheese Corn is side dish perfection!
 Watch the cream cheese and milk melt together with the corn to create a very tasty side dish in 20 minutes flat!

 I love the simplicity of this dish.
-Stovetop Cream Cheese Corn is one of those side dishes that packs a lot of bang for its buck.
+Stovetop Cream Cheese Corn is one of those side dishes that pack a lot of bang for its buck.
 The ingredients are very inexpensive, but the results are phenomenal.

 CREAM CHEESE IS EVERYTHING!

 In the world that I live in, cream cheese makes everything better.
 Truth be told, I don’t think there’s ever a time when we do not have cream cheese in our fridge.
-I’m partial to the solid brick style cream cheese, but we will often buy the spreadable variety for bagels.
+I’m partial to the solid brick-style cream cheese, but we will often buy the spreadable variety for bagels.

 Stovetop Cream Cheese Corn demands the use of brick cream cheese.
 In a pinch, you could use the spreadable type, but the brick cream cheese does a better job at melting and keeping the sauce thicker and creamier.